-Privacy Statement for the NUI Galway Web site and App
+Privacy Statement for the University of Galway Web site and App

 Purpose of Processing:

 The University obtains, processes, collects, keeps, uses, discloses (where permissible by law), and retains Personal Data and Special Categories of Personal Data (both as defined in: https://gdpr-info.eu/art-4-gdpr/ ) regarding its staff, students, service users and other individuals who come in contact with or engage in business with the University.
 The purposes of processing Personal Data and Special Categories of Personal Data include but are not limited to the purposes set out in University Policies and Procedures available on the University website, fulfilling the University’s functions and obligations under the Universities Act 1997 (See http://www.irishstatutebook.ie/eli/1997/act/24/enacted/en/html ), the provision of educational courses and support services, the organisation and administration of courses, undertaking of research activities, the recruitment and employment of staff, compliance with statutory obligations, reporting to Government bodies, the provision of commercial activities, the management of financial affairs, advertising and promoting the University, publishing University and alumni publications, and undertaking fundraising.
 The University also processes personal information through CCTV systems that monitor and collect visual images for the purposes of research, security and the prevention and detection of crime.

 User Volunteered Information:

 The University does not collect any personal information on this Web site without your permission.
 All information volunteered within online forms is treated as confidential in accordance with applicable Irish data protection legislation and with the General Data Protection Regulation 2016.
 Personal information requested by online forms shall be used for the purpose set out on the online form.

 Automatically Obtained Information: